Abstract: Methods of physical education and development of children. Starting position

 Preparing the teacher for the lesson

-Pedagogical observation of the course of the lesson
+Pedagogical observation of the lesson

 Methodology for compiling a thematic work program